Section 1: Name:

 Section 8: Honorary Membership:

-Honorary membership will be given to all new businesses that open for the first year.
-Honorary members shall have all the privileges of members, except the right to vote, and shall be exempt from payment of dues.
-The Board of Directors shall confer or revoke honorary membership by a majority vote.
+Distinction in public affairs shall confer eligibility to honorary membership.
+Honorary members shall have all the privileges of members except the right to vote and shall be exempt from payment of dues.
+The board of directors shall confer or revoke honorary membership by a majority vote.

 Section 1: Annual Meetings: